BirdeeHub/nixCats-nvim/README.md

   - it will be printed verbatim to a table in a lua file.
   - Not only will it be easily accessible anywhere from within neovim via the nixCats command, but also from your category definitions within nix as well for even more subcategory control.
 - Can be configured as a flake, in another flake, or as a nixos or home-manager module.
-  - If using it as a flake or within a flake it can then be imported by someone else and reconfigured and exported again, just like the example config here.
+  - It can then be imported by someone else and reconfigured and exported again.
+And again. and again.
 - blank flake template that can be initialized into your existing neovim config directory
 - blank module template that can be initialized into your existing neovim config directory and moved to a home/system configuration
 - blank template that is called as a nix expression from any other flake.
 It is simply the outputs function of the flake template but as its own file, callable with your system's flake inputs.
 - `luaUtils` template containing the tools for detecting if nix loaded your config or not, and integrating with lazy or other plugin managers.
 - other templates containing examples of how to do other things with nixCats, and even one that implements the entirety of [kickstart.nvim](./nix/templates/kickstart-nvim)! (for a full list see [:help nixCats.templates](./nix/nixCatsHelp/installation.txt))
+- ability to call override as many times as you like to fully recustomize or combine packages
 - Extensive in-editor help.
 - I mentioned the templates already but if you want to see them all on github they are here: [templates](./nix/templates)